sofiak-hel/filmflask/README.md

     under the `/subbox`-page
 - Users are able to search videos from the front page, they do not need to be logged in to do so.

-**What I would still like add or modify:**
-- This section has been replaced with the Todos since Välipalautus 2.
-It contains mostly the same things, but it's formatted in a list-format and has more details.

 ## Minimum Viable Product:
 Minimum viable product for this use case means basically a simple and ugly